Hima-KS/Priority-Cliqk/README.md

 # Priority-Cliqk
+A relief to Debian users!!
 Priority Cliqk is a python script that downloads , installs and updates  third party applications in all Debian distributions without much dependency problems thus  avoiding a  lot of predicament and installation problems  to the debian users.

 #Installations